vipickering/vincentp/_posts/2014-03-10-it-time-for-a-change.md

 ## The Pitch

-What I am proposing in the slides is a 2 part idea, comprised of a website and day event.
+What I am proposing in the slides is a 2 part idea, comprised of a site and day event.
 It works as follows:

-## The Website
+## The site

-The website would be a mechanism for people to raise questions and ideas that warrant further discussion.
+The site would be a mechanism for people to raise questions and ideas that warrant further discussion.
 These are categorised and up voted to show demand.

 Think of it as a mash-up between [Stack Overflow](http://stackoverflow.com){:rel="external"} and [Sony Share](http://share.blog.us.playstation.com/ideas/status/ideas-in-action/){:rel="external"}.
 What we are doing here is peer reviewing the suggestions and making sure the most needed, desired and valid ideas float to the top.